olympum/olympum-draft/about.md

 and the mental state it drives.
 In fact, I don't think it's possible to remain a technologist without coding on a regular basis.

+I am currently running Nexar together with my co-founder, Eran Shir, making driving on the roads safer, today.
+We are applying computer vision, machine learning, deep learning, and generally Artificial Intelligence, to make safer driving accessible to all 1.2 billion vehicles out there, regardless of make, model, or age.

-I currently work at Yahoo as a Senior Fellow, focusing in computational advertising, search and recommender systems.
+Previously, I used to work at Yahoo as a Senior Fellow, focusing in computational advertising, search and recommender systems.

 I started off programming with a Sinclair Spectrum 48 (ZX80/ZX81)